 1. Doggie Where’s My Bone.
 Although this activity is not technically a segmenting activity, I like to start with Doggie, Where’s My Bone so that the students begin to pay attention to individual sounds in words.
 With this activity, you will give the students a word and then a sound (“bug” /u/).
 Their job is to put the bone either on the head, body or tail to indicate the position of the sound.
 So simple, but the kiddos love it!

-Download the Doggie, Where’s My Bone activity for FREE
+Download the Doggie, Where’s My Bone activity for FREE from my Teachers Pay Teachers store.

 2. Breaking Up Words.
 Another early phonemic awareness segmenting activity I like is the Breaking Up Words activity.
 This activity has a one-to-one correspondence with the dots on the card and the number of sounds in the word.
 Be sure to provide a lot of modeling and practice during this part of your intervention program.
 You can gradually decrease the amount of prompting you provide as the students improve.